Wildflowers and Wild Horses: Background and content

 Wilson announced her second major label studio album, Bell Bottom Country, on August 16, 2022, with "Wildflowers and Wild Horses" included as the fourteenth track.
 The album was released on October 28, 2022.

 Discussing the single, Wilson explained “This one definitely shows that western side, it takes me back to my childhood.
 It takes me back to my roots.
 I come from a long line of hardheaded tough people and people who have kind of blazed their own trails.
 I’m from five generations of farmers in northeast Louisiana, and I always compare farming to the music business.
 I mean, you get up every day, do the same thing, you have good years, you have bad years, but you just keep on blazing that trail.
 So I think it’s just kind of digging a little deeper into my story.”

 The song is featured prominently in a Wrangler commercial starring Wilson.

 Music video

 The music video for "Wildflowers and Wild Horses" was directed by Patrick Tracy and premiered on March 9, 2024.
 It won Video of the Year at the 58th Annual Country Music Association Awards.

 Chart performance

 The song first impacted country radio on November 13, 2023, debuting on the Billboard Country Airplay chart at number 53.
+It was certified Platinum by RIAA in 2026.